allenyin/allen_wireless/README.md

 <a name="Bridgeflash">*Flashing the bridge*</a>
 ![Bridgeflash](https://github.com/allenyin/allen_wireless/raw/master/images/Bridgeflash.jpg)

-Go to the `myopen_multi/bridge_firmware/` directory, and do `make clean; make; make flash`.
+1. Go to the `myopen_multi/bridge_firmware/` directory, and do `make clean; make` to compile the firmware.

+	Note that each bridge is receives from a different headstage.
+Therefore, if multiple headstages are used, multiple bridges will need to be flashed and used.

+	If multiple briges are used, make sure the MAC addresses for the bridges are different.
+Go to `myopen_multi/common_bfin/ethernet.c`, in function `SetupMacAddr()`, change the value of `MACaddr[5]` so that the bridges used have different values.

+2. Turn the bridge on, making sure the USB power cable is connected, then do `make flash`.

 	`make flash` will use either the libparapin based `flash.c` or pyparallel based `flash.py` to write the firmware to memory, based on what option is enabled in the Makefile under the `flash` rule.
 The default option will use the Python method.

 ####<a name="RHA-fw">RHA-headstage</a>